setms/book/docs/book-organization.md

 Note the similarities with both the scientific method and the engineering design process.
 It turns out that nature is performing some form of science.

-With this detour out of the way, let's dig into the software engineering process.
+The two pillars of evolution were fist brought together in the seminal book _Evolution: The Modern Synthesis_ @@Huxley1948.

+This book similarly aspires to bring together the pillars of software engineering.
+Let's get to it.